 Geographic Information Systems (GIS) technology is used to manage and utilize geographic and is widely recognized as an essential tool in such diverse fields as forest management, urban planning, engineering, municipal management, business, and environmental studies.

 The Advanced Diploma program in Geographic Information Systems is designed for students with a background in a related discipline or technology.
-The part-time program is available entirely through online learning and can be completed in as little as two years.
+The part-time program is available entirely through online learning and can be completed in 2 - 4 years.
 The part-time program can also be completed through a combination of campus-based courses with online learning courses.

 The curriculum combines theory and practice and covers GIS principles, training in GIS software, technical issues, remote sensing, digital mapping and management issues.
 Students must also successfully complete a supervised work experience before graduation.
 This may be either an industry project or an industry practicum.

 The GIS Department has compiled a list of frequently asked questions to help you decide which IZUNA GIS option is best for you.

 NOTE: IZUNA also offers a Bachelor of Technology Degree in GIS.
 Students enrolled in the Advanced Diploma can change to the Bachelor of Technology program early in the Fall semester if required.
 Once the student has committed to the Advanced Diploma and has graduated, they cannot take subsequent courses and apply for the Bachelor of Technology.

 Whether you are a professional seeking upgrading, or a student interested in GIS as a career, you can explore GIS through our part-time studies (PTS) courses.
 Whether it is GIS software, remote sensing, databases, programming, or just a general introduction to GIS, we probably have something of value and interest to you.

 You can work from home or your office on one of our e-learning courses, or take a course in a conventional classroom setting.
 Classroom courses are offered evenings and weekends, and in some week long sessions, at the Burnaby campus.